-- Have a student tell you their resting pulse (76).
+- Have a student tell you their resting heart rate (76).
 Place it on the graph without explaining how you positioned it.
-Ask another student to tell you the pulse rate and put it on the graph.
-Again don’t give an explanation.
+Ask another student to tell you the resting heart rate and put it on the graph.
+Again, do not give an explanation.
+(Data and analysis)

 - Then ask the students:

-Can anyone explain why I’ve put those numbers at that place on the graph? [thinking about scale e.g. 76 is just over halfway between 70 and 80].
+Can anyone explain why I have put those numbers at that place on the graph? [thinking about scale e.g. 76 is just over halfway between 70 and 80].

-- Now get the students to add their pulse rates on the graph.
-If the students have not put the ones digits in order then this needs to be discussed and then changed.
+- Now get the students to add their heart rates on the graph.

 - Look at the dot plot and discuss.
 Ask the students “What do you notice?”
 (Analysis)

-Which pulse rates are grouped together in clusters?
+Which heart rates are grouped together in clusters?

-Which pulse rates are lying outside the cluster?
+Which heart rates are lying outside the cluster?

-- Discuss the factors which cause pulse rates (heart beats) to vary.
+- Discuss the factors which cause heart rates (heart beats) to vary.

 Are there any surprises?